automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Archaeopteryx.md

 # Archaeopteryx
-## Description: This ancient dino-bird was about the size of a modern pigeon.
+## This ancient dino-bird was about the size of a modern pigeon.